pgailinas/videoqa-representation-comparison/docs/01_Run_Qwen2VL_Baseline.md

 ## Notes

-* This notebook performs development-subset baseline VideoQA experiments using direct multimodal inference.
+* This notebook performs development-subset baseline VideoQA using direct Qwen2-VL-7B multimodal inference.
-* Representative video frames are sampled directly from source videos during inference execution.
+* Representative video frames are sampled directly from the source videos during inference.
-* Prediction results include generated answers, ground-truth answers, and inference timing information.
+* Prediction artifacts include multiple-choice predictions, validation results, summary statistics, and inference timing information.
 * Runtime performance depends on the selected evaluation dataset size, inference configuration, and available GPU resources.
-* GPU memory requirements may vary significantly based on the number of sampled video frames and model generation settings.
+* GPU memory requirements vary with the number of sampled video frames and model generation parameters.
-* Generated prediction datasets and summary reports provide the baseline performance reference used to compare direct Qwen2-VL inference with CLIP-based and self-supervised autoencoder representation-learning pipelines.
-* This notebook is intended for development-subset VideoQA inference using direct Qwen2-VL-7B evaluation.
-It is used for baseline performance measurement, workflow validation, and generation of reference predictions for downstream representation-learning comparisons.
-* * This notebook follows the project's standard producer architecture.
+* This notebook serves as the baseline method for comparison with the project's representation-based VideoQA methods.
-* Baseline artifacts are generated locally, verified, and then promoted to Google Drive.
+* Baseline prediction artifacts are generated locally, validated, and promoted to Google Drive.
-* Notebook 08 restores these artifacts from Google Drive and evaluates them using the same experiment-agnostic evaluation pipeline used for the CLIP and autoencoder approaches.
+* Notebook 08 restores these artifacts and evaluates them using the same experiment-agnostic evaluation workflow applied to all implemented VideoQA methods.
 * The generated prediction, validation, and summary artifacts provide the baseline reference used throughout the remainder of the project.